ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Finalise-pull-request.md

 Congratulations!
 You have completed a contribution.
 As you contribute more, this process will become second nature.

 :::tip[Future contributions]
-If this was your first contribution, we recommend you continue to use this guide for your next few contributions as well
+If this was your first contribution, we recommend you continue to use this guide for your next few contributions as well.
 :::